joshkuogithub/SpaceInvader/README.md

 Game Description
 -----------------------------
-Space Invaders
-A classic Arcade game - Space Invaders
+A classic Arcade game.
 You are about to save the galaxy on a Nokia5510 LCD screen.
 Game operation is very intuitive.
+1) Slide pot - Playership movement.
+2) Bush button - Player action, fire!.
 Good Luck!

 Hardware Specs